canonical/cookie-policy/README.md

 ### APIs - /cookies/set-preferences

-This package will attempt to post users cookie preferences to our shared cookie service (cookies.canonical.com).
+This package will attempt to POST users cookie preferences to our shared cookie service (cookies.canonical.com).
-This is handled by a python package, canonicalwebteam.cookies_service, that expose an internal endpoint '/cookies/set-preferences', The attempt to post will only be made providing the cookie `_cookies_service_up=1` exists.
-Applications not using the aforementioned python package will not attempt to post the users preferences.
+This is handled by a [Python package](https://github.com/canonical/canonicalwebteam.cookie_service), canonicalwebteam.cookies_service, that expose an internal endpoint '/cookies/set-preferences', The attempt to POST will only be made providing the cookie `_cookies_service_up=1` exists.
+Applications not using the aforementioned Python package will not attempt to POST the users preferences.

 ## Contributing